acrosa/kafka-rb/README.md

 # kafka-rb
 kafka-rb allows you to produce and consume messages to / from the Kafka distributed messaging service.
-This is an improved version of the original Ruby client written by Alexandro Crosa, and is used in production at wooga.
+This is an improved version of the original Ruby client written by Alejandro Crosa, and is used in production at wooga.

 ## Requirements